10 tips for taking awesome fireworks photos in Hawaii…or anywhere!

 3. Find the best location

-You should already know the best place to watch your July 4th fireworks on Oahu (or Maui, Kauai, and the Hawaii, the Big Island) or where to catch New Year’s Eve fireworks in Hawaii.
-Before it gets dark, scope out the best place to take your fireworks photos from.
+Before it gets dark, scope out the best place to take your fireworks photos.
 Try to find a place that will be away from the crowds–you don’t want pictures of fireworks appearing to come out of someone’s head– or with an unobstructed view of the skyline.